 Division affected: Canterbury City North; Canterbury City South;

 Decision due: Not before 2nd Dec 2019 by Cabinet Member for Education and Skills

 Reason: In order that the proposed decision can be published for a minimum of 28 days, in accordance with statutory requirements

-Lead member: Cabinet Member for Children, Young People and Education
+Lead member: Deputy Cabinet Member for Education and Skills

 Lead director: Keith Abbott

 Contact: Marisa White, Area Education Officer - East Kent Tel: 03000 418794 Email: email@example.com Tel: 01227 284407.

 A public consultation period was held from 9 September to 7 October 2019: https://www.kent.gov.uk/education-and-children/schools/school-consultations

 The report was considered and endorsed at the CYPE Cabinet Committee on 15 November 2019.